hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04c-Components.md

 We can improve this example a little by testing whether the browser supports Web Workers, and by displaying some additional messages.

-<p style="margin: 10px; padding: 10px; color: red"><strong>CAREFUL</strong>: for security reasons you cannot try the examples using a file:// URL. <strong>You need an HTTP web server that will serve the files</strong>.
+<p style="margin: 10px; padding: 10px; color: red"><strong style="color: red;">CAREFUL</strong>: for security reasons you cannot try the examples using a file:// URL. <strong style="color: red;">You need an HTTP web server that will serve the files</strong>.
 Here is what happens if you do not follow this constraint:</p>

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"